Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Basic two-column lemmata

-As described in the strategic overview of our proofs in \fullref{Section}{sec:strategyrewriting}, this section examines products of two admissible columns that do not form a tableau.
-In order to prove that the rewriting system we will construct is terminating, we have to know about the shape of the tableau that results from this product.
-Informally, we will show that the resulting tableau either: \begin{enumerate} \item Has fewer entries than the original two columns. \item Has the same number of entries but only one column. \item Has the same number of entries, two columns, and has a shorter rightmost column. \end{enumerate} The results are given formally in the following five subsections as \fullref{Lemmata}{lem:an:palphabeta}, \ref{lem:bn:palphabeta}, \ref{lem:cn:palphabeta}, \ref{lem:dn:palphabeta}, and \ref{lem:g2:palphabeta}.
-These lemmata actually give more information than we need for proving termination of the rewriting system, because we will also use them in proving biautomaticity later in the paper.
-We consider the classical types in the order $A_n$, $C_n$, $B_n$, $D_n$, reflecting the increasing order of complexity of the arguments.
-Type $G_2$ is considered last, because it uses a rather different approach from the other types.
+As described in the strategic overview of our proofs in the Introduction, this section examines products of two admissible columns that do not form a tableau.
+In order to prove that the rewriting system we will construct is terminating, we have to know about the shape of the tableau that result from this product.
+Informally, we will show that the resulting tableau either: \begin{enumerate} \item Has fewer entries than the original two columns. \item Has the same number of entries but only one column. \item Has the same number of entries, two columns, and has a shorter rightmost column. \end{enumerate} The results are given formally in the following two subsections as \fullref{Lemmata}{lem:an:palphabeta}, \ref{lem:combined:palphabeta} and \ref{lem:g2:palphabeta}.